 With that being said, let’s have a closer look at this business practice, its benefits, and challenges.

-What Is Offshore Development Center (ODC)?
+What Is ODC (Offshore Development Center)?

-The offshore development center is a physical space or office dedicated to rendering software development services for the company.
+The offshore software development center is a physical space or office dedicated to rendering software development services for the company.
 Companies can set up a dedicated offshore development center anywhere around the globe.
 However, businesses tend to choose a location where living costs are lower compared to their native country.

 ODC vs Outsourcing.
 What’s the difference?